madetech/data-101/modules/core/Python.md

 $ pip install --upgrade pip
 $ pip install --upgrade setuptools
 ```
+*Note: If you are using Python 3 then then you will need to use `python3` and `pip3` by default.
+This can be changed by updating your `alias`.
+More infomation can be found [here](https://osxdaily.com/2022/02/15/make-python-3-default-macos/).*

 ### Pyenv
 [Pyenv](https://github.com/pyenv/pyenv) is a Python version manager that allows you to install and manage different versions of Python.
 First we can install this using `brew`.